A “How To” For Outdoor Potted Plant Protection

 Time to Wrap!

-As seen above this isn’t a very complicated or time consuming process, and it is so worth the little effort it takes to secure your outdoor potted plants for the winter.
+As seen above this isn’t a very complicated or time-consuming process, and it is so worth the little effort it takes to secure your outdoor potted plants for the winter.
 First and foremost keep in mind the zone you live in, and how your plants weather each winter.
-You know your plants and yard’s micro-climate the best, and it is never wrong to error on side of caution.
+You know your plants and yard’s micro-climate the best!

 If you choose to wrap your plants over burying them, or providing larger pots, always be sure to not start wrapping until they have reached dormancy, and you know winter has set in to keep from overheating your plants.
 Three good freezes usually indicate that winter is trying to arrive, and you need to start taking providing some form of protection.